-This classic shrimp scampi recipe is a one-pot dish with succulent shrimp swimming in a garlic-butter white wine sauce.
-It's perfect as an appetizer or served over pasta.
-It takes just 10 minutes from beginning to end, so it's great for a weeknight meal, but also fancy enough for date night!
+This classic shrimp scampi recipe is a one-pan dish with succulent shrimp swimming in a garlic-butter white wine sauce.
+It's perfect as an appetizer or served over pasta for dinner.
+It takes just 10 minutes to make, so it's great for a weeknight meal, but also fancy enough for date night!
 Try this traditional Italian recipe today!

 Prep shrimp: Pat dry and season with ½ tsp salt and ½ tsp pepper.